manav0/HybridDR_ADF_Repository/README.md

 b.
 A central Monitoring or control DB process is used to keep track of
     > when each flat file gets loaded on each of the APS systems.

 c.
-The dual load process is accomplished by 3 separate basic workflows
+The dual load process implemented with 3 separate workflows or base pipelines:
-    > or pipelines:

     i.  **Init Workflow Pipeline** begins the dual load process by
         > retrieving a list of flat files stored in a directory and